Drive (2011 film): Development

 In an interview with Rotten Tomatoes, Gosling was asked what had attracted him to the film, and whether he had read the earlier script when Jackman and director Neil Marshall were attached to it.
 He said:

 I think that might be the original one I read.
 I read a few drafts.
 I read one as well where he wasn't a stunt driver at all, which was a newer draft – maybe that's the one Hugh Jackman had; I'm not sure exactly.
 Basically when I read it, in trying to figure out who would do something like this, the only way to make sense of this is that this is a guy that's seen too many movies, and he's started to confuse his life for a film.
-He's lost in the mythology of Hollywood and he's become an amalgamation of all the characters that he admires.

 When Gosling signed on for the leading role, he was allowed to choose the director, a first in his career.
-The actor chose Danish filmmaker Nicolas Winding Refn, whose work he admired.
-He said, "It had to be [him].
+He chose Danish filmmaker Nicolas Winding Refn.
+"It had to be [him].
 There was no other choice."

 When Refn read the first screenplay for Drive, he was more intrigued by the concept of a man having a split personality, being a stuntman by day and a getaway driver at night, than the plot of the story.
 Believing that the director might be intimidated by the script, as it was unlike anything he had done before, Gosling had concerns about whether Refn wanted to participate.
 Refn took on the project without hesitation.